Available Florida Deeds

 Lady Bird Deed

-A Corrective Deed can be executed and recorded to fix any errors in the original deed, including those that are otherwise fatal to the validity of the prior deed, such as an improper legal description.
+A Corrective Deed can be executed by the original grantor and recorded to fix any errors in the original deed, including those that are otherwise fatal to the validity of the prior deed, such as an improper legal description.
 If the original deed contains significant errors, a new deed must be executed.
-A corrective deed is required when a grantor transfers property he or she once owned but does not any longer, errors that exceed simple typos in significance exist in the deed, or the deed lacks sufficient witness(es) or a notary acknowledgment.
+A corrective deed is required when errors exceed simple typos, or the deed lacks sufficient witness(es) or a notary acknowledgment.
 Invalid deeds can be rendered valid again if a Corrective Deed is made a matter of public record.
 Doing so clarifies the intent of the original deed.
+If the original grantor of the incorrect deed is no longer available, there are other legal avenues for restoring an invalid deed depending on specific errors involved.